 Telehealth has yet to meet its full potential.
-In recent years, telehealth has caught the attention of many in the health field.
-Modalities like mHealth, Remote Patient Monitoring, and Population Based Health are garnering more visibility.
-Telehealth Resource Centers (TRCs) collaborated & built a network to bring telehealth towards the forefront of healthcare.
+In recent years, telehealth caught the attention of the healthcare field.
+Modalities like mHealth, Remote Patient Monitoring, and Population Based Health are gaining traction.
+TRCs have collaborated & built a network to advance connected care.

 TRCs have a vision to connect health providers to people through telehealth, starting with rural communities.
 We are dedicated to providing technical assistance to every program, health facility, or providers pursuing telehealth.
 Our voice will remain consistent and comprehensive, delivering accurate information to help the nation through the growth of telehealth.

 Over the past decades, an interest in telehealth led many to develop telehealth programs.
 With little guidance, many programs looked to already established telehealth programs for resources and support.
 The initial successes from the telehealth network grant program coming out of HRSA’s Office for the Advancement of Telehealth (OAT) recognized later down the line that many programs could not sustain telehealth.
 As the telehealth community continued to grow, it gave way to some of the first Telehealth Resource Centers (TRCs) in 2006.